how will you be remembered?

 Making a connection.
 It sometimes requires extraordinary patience, effort and skill.
 But in a place filled with love and laughter, where victories are often hard-fought but deeply rewarding, it’s worth it.
 And every inch of progress is unforgettable.
 How will you be remembered?
 We invite you to link your legacy with ours through a planned gift.
 After all, love is forever.

 It can be as easy as asking your attorney to add a codicil, a simple addition, to your will.
-Please contact Mary Helen Hilton, director of development, at (757) 622-2208 ext.
+Please contact Kathleen Kaurup, director of philanthropy, at (757) 622-2208 ext.
 307 or email@example.com to ask more about this and other ways you can continue your support into the future.
 Thank you.

 invest in their future.
 Leave your legacy.